SciML/sciml.ai/_posts/2019-7-5-AutomaticSparsity.md

 introducing massive new dependencies to the standard DifferentialEquations.jl user.
 However, many people might be interested in the first project to make use of this: [DiffEqGPU.jl](https://github.com/JuliaDiffEq/DiffEqGPU.jl).
-DiffEqGPU.jl let's you define a problem, like an `ODEProblem`, and then solve thousands of trajectories in parallel using your GPU.
+DiffEqGPU.jl lets you define a problem, like an `ODEProblem`, and then solve thousands of trajectories in parallel using your GPU.
 The syntax looks like:

 ```julia